xrickastley/origins-math-docs/docs/types/power_types/modifiable_resource.md

 When the player isn't shifting, the value of the resource is `75`, and when the player is shifting, the value of the resource is `140`.
 Even though it's current value is clearly hitting the maximum values, the `max_action` will **not** be executed.
 It will only be executed if the resources' internal value reaches the current maximum again.
 Do note that setting the resource to `140` (while shifting) will still not execute `max_action`, since it's value effectively stayed the same.

-Now, if the player isn't shifting, and the value of the resource is set to `75`, `max_action` is executed, despite
+Now, if the player isn't shifting, and the value of the resource is set to `75`, `max_action` is executed since it's internal value changes to `75`. (`75` is bound by minimum and maximum, therefore it is set)